 (2) SC-HYD, SC-ESMP and SG-CRYO developed the designation criteria of new GDPFS Centres for hydrological services according to the Manual on the Global Data-processing and Forecasting System (WMO-No. 485),

 (3) SC-MMO is responsible for changes to activity specification of numerical ocean wave prediction, global numerical ocean prediction and marine environmental emergency response,

+(4) SC-MMO confirms: [Japan, Secretariat]

+(a) RSMC Indian National Centre for Ocean Information Services (INCOIS) (India) meets the requirements of RSMC for numerical ocean wave prediction, global numerical ocean prediction,

+(b) RSMC Exeter (United Kingdom) meets the requirements of RSMC for numerical ocean wave prediction and global numerical ocean prediction,

+(c) RSMC Montreal (Canada) meets the requirements of RSMC for global numerical ocean prediction,

 Having considered Resolution 5.1(1)/1 (SERCOM-2) – Updates to the Manual on the GDPFS (WMO-No. 485) proposed by SERCOM Standing Committees,

 Having further considered that the specific terms of reference of INFCOM includes the development and maintenance of WMO normative material related to data-processing and forecast systems as specified in WMO Technical Regulations,